 Bright LED lighting at rail stations, transit centers and Park & Rides provide a safe environment.
 Crews work to keep shrubs and plants low to reduce hiding spots and create open sightlines where riders wait for our buses and trains.

 The elevator at the Hollywood/NE 42nd Ave MAX Station is limited to riders only.
 We plan to restrict use at other elevators in the future to help keep them clean and reliable for those who rely on them.
 Dedicated rail platforms are paid fare zones.

 Our rules for riding are posted inside all buses and trains and at many stops and stations.

-The TriMet Code and Administrative Rules include penalties for fare evasion and disruptive behavior on the system, with a base fine of $175.
-Riders can also be immediately excluded from the system for up to six hours and excluded for up to 90 days, with long-term exclusions ranging from a year to a lifetime ban for more chronic or serious offenses that break the rules or hurt others.
+The TriMet Code and Administrative Rules include penalties for fare evasion and disruptive behavior on the system.
+Riders can face fines up to $175 and also be immediately excluded from the system for six hours.
+Other standard exclusions range from 30 to 90 days, with long-term exclusions ranging from a year to a lifetime ban for more chronic or serious offenses that break the rules or hurt others.